…The Journey Begins with a Humble Step Downward…

 Welcome to Jedihood.

 The Father has provided circuits specifically prepared for those who are at particular stages of growth.
-For now, we will go ahead and share four of them below:
+For now, we will go ahead and share five of them below:

 Jedihood — The Original Series (March 2016 – March 2017)